 April is springtime in Ireland, but it is considered to be the “hottest” month in Donegal, with average daytime temperatures of 66°F (19°C) and a bit cool at night 55°F (13°C).
 Dublin is a much cooler on average in April, with daytime temperatures of 52°F (11°C) and nighttime temperatures as low as 41°F (5°C).
 Both Donegal and Dublin have a mild oceanic climate, with a mix of bright, sunny days and dramatically cloudy ones.
 There’s no guarantee, which is why Irish folks talk so much about the weather.

 What to wear?
 Ireland trends toward the casual, but it’s still Europe, so bring clothes that are the right combination of comfortable and stylish.
 A warm jacket or coat of medium thickness is recommended for nighttime, but during the day, you will probably be okay with a sweater and light jacket in Donegal, and a heavier jacket in Dublin.
 Most dinners will be in upscale venues, so please bring attire suitable for a multi-course meal.
-Well before the trip, I’ll send you a full packing checklist to make sure you don’t forget anything—no worries there.
+Well before the trip, we’ll send you a full packing checklist to make sure you don’t forget anything—no worries there.

 You take a risk leaving your house every morning and it pays to be street smart everywhere in the world.
 Ireland is no exception, but it is also one of the most crime-free countries in Europe.
 In the rare event crime does happen, it is almost solely crimes of opportunity by the poor to make some extra money—e.g. grabbing your bag or camera when you’re not looking.
 Violent crime is exceedingly rare, especially against tourists.